c-blake/suggest/README.md

 Only the Boehm-Demers-Weiser garbage collector actually allowing completion of a table build in reasonable time.

-Finally, while 4096 byte virtual memory pages are usually fast enough, the table size and access pattern of queries is particularly hostile to TLB use from a fresh mmap.
-For larger dictionaries and distances <=~ 3, using 2M so-called "huge TLB" pages resulted in >2x speed-ups for a "fresh mapping", as can be seen in ![this graph](https://raw.githubusercontent.com/c-blake/suggest/master/4kVs2M.png)

-That relative speed-up of large pages does owe to the small absolute time SymSpell queries take, of course.
+Finally, while 4096 byte virtual memory pages are rarely a performance obstacle, the size and access pattern of symspell queries is particularly hostile to use from a fresh mmap.
+For larger dictionaries and distances <=~ 3, using 2M pages so-called "huge TLB" pages resulted in >2x speed-ups for a "fresh mapping", as can be seen in ![this graph](https://raw.githubusercontent.com/c-blake/suggest/master/4kVs2M.png) That relative speed-up of large pages does owe to the small absolute time SymSpell queries take, of course, but is still indicative of thousands of non-local 4k page accesses which will become relevant in later discussions.

 It also bears mentioning that table building time is still costly in this fairly optimized implementation.
 When using a Linux tmpfs RAM filesystem the resource